-Over the centuries Irish people have not just come up with 100’s of Irish proverbs and wisdom we also managed to create quite a few Irish sayings about love.
+Over the centuries Irish people have not just come up with 100’s of Irish sayings and wisdom; we also managed to create quite a few Irish sayings about love.

-Many of these romantic Irish quotes and sayings have been used for decades and often at Irish wedding celebrations.
+Many romantic Irish quotes and sayings have been used for decades and often at Irish wedding celebrations.

 Top 15 Irish sayings about love, marriage and Valentines day:

 1. “Má bhíonn tú ag lorg cara gan locht, beidh tú gan chara go deo”